 Will I be paid for KIT or SPLIT days?

 Amount of pay for these days is dependent on whether the day falls within a period when you are receiving paid or unpaid leave.

 If you are receiving full pay, you will not receive an additional payment for the day worked.
-However if you are receiving half pay, you will receive a payment equal to half a day’s pay for each day worked and if you are taking unpaid leave you will receive a payment equal to a day’s pay for each day worked.
+However if you are receiving statutory pay, you will receive a top-up payment equal to your normal full pay for each day worked and if you are taking unpaid leave you will receive a payment equal to a day’s pay for each day worked.

 How can I apply for KIT/SPLIT days?

 Keeping in Touch days can only be taken with prior agreement from your line manager.
 Therefore, you should apply directly to your line manager stating the dates and reasons you would like to take a KIT / SPLIT day.